-For a long time, every coffee expert has a different view on the effect of brewing in different filter shapes.
+For a long time, every coffee expert had a different view on the effect of brewing in different filter shapes.
 Some of them claim that it does impact the taste, while others claim that it doesn’t.

 In the experiment, the team used the exact same conditions for everything except the filter shape.
 For example, they used the same coffee type, roast, water temperature, and brewing method.

 The research had two groups of participants for each type.
-Surprisingly, each noted different flavor profiles, confirming that the coffee filter shape will affect the taste!
+Surprisingly, each noted different flavor profiles, confirming that the filter shape will affect the taste!